 An inversion doesn’t mean stocks are about to go into meltdown: While an inversion generally indicates a recession is coming within the following 12 months, it can sometimes take years.
 The curve inverted in 2005, but the Great Recession didn’t start until 2007.
 The most recent inversion, in 2019, prompted fears of a recession — which materialized in 2020, but that was due to Covid-19.

 Regardless, some market participants are sounding the alarm bell.

-There is “at least” a one-in-three chance the US economy will have a recession over the next 12 months, Moody’s Analytics chief economist Mark Zandi told CNN Business last week.
+There is “at least” a one-in-three chance the US economy will have a recession over the next 12 months, Moody’s Analytics chief economist Mark Zandi told CNN on Thursday.